1) Stop treatment that prolongs your life. Instead, receive only treatment that focuses on your comfort and quality of life; or

 Donate Life California:

-you have come to the right place for more information
+you have come to the right place

-If you are reviewing your draft estate planning documents,
+your draft estate planning documents,

 If you stop treatment, you will still receive care that focuses on pain relief, comfort, and the quality of your life.
 This is called hospice or palliative care.